Developing a Network Device Support Package (NDSP)

 The driver and controller

-The controller we will develop is for a “device” that is very easy to work with: the console from which the controller is run.
-The operation that the driver will implement is writing a message to that console.
+As an example, we will develop a controller for a “device” that is very easy to work with: the console from which the controller is run.
+The operation that the driver will implement (and offer as an RPC) is writing a message to that console.

 class Hello: